00Haocheng/iS-MAP/README.md

 conda env create -f environment.yaml conda activate ismap
 ```
 You will then need to install tiny-cuda-nn to use the hash grid.
-We recommend installing it from source code.[source](https://github.com/nvlabs/tiny-cuda-nn)
+We recommend installing it from [source code.](https://github.com/nvlabs/tiny-cuda-nn)
 ## Acknowledgement ##
 Thanks to previous open-sourced repo: [ESLAM](https://github.com/idiap/ESLAM), [Co-SLAM](https://github.com/HengyiWang/Co-SLAM), [NICE-SLAM](https://github.com/cvg/nice-slam)

 **The code will be coming soon**